ramomar/gmail-email-extractor/README.md

 1. Install the project dependencies.
 2. Go to the Google console and download your `credentials.json` in the root of the project.
-3. Run `python main.py $QUERY`.
+3. Run `python main.py $OUTPUT_PATH $QUERY`.

-The script should download your emails to the `emails` folder in the root of the project.
+The script should download your emails to the specified directory.

 ## Example